onqtam/headjack/docs/how/topics.md

 - can't be evil
 - business models
 - startup case study
-- The Metaverse manual: a How-to guide global brain vocabulary - how to think about events and interactions and data
 - what really is headjack
     - narrow waist
     - 100 ways to describe Headjack